harikirank/CDC-Pipeline-Sales-Data-Kinesis-Dynamodb/README.md

 38. **Querying Data in S3 Using Athena**
     - Using Athena to perform SQL queries on the data stored in S3, made accessible through Glue's metadata tables.
     ![Querying with Athena](./Images_Watermarked/37_querying_the_data_in_s3_using_athena.png?raw=true)
+39. **We can build dashboards on top of this and the data will be updated in real time as changes are made to the corresponding DynamoDb table**